jmetzger/202002-mariadb-galera/Galera.md

 ```
-# Use yum-repo from codershiper
+# Use yum-repo from codership
 # just to be sure we have the same version
 sudo yum install mysql-client (?)
 ```